How to Get Rid of Grey Squirrels in Loft or Attic

 It’s recommended to poke the nest, instead of shooting it, because it might be inhabited by other birds or animals.
 Also, if the nest is not properly demolished, squirrels can still occupy it.

 Use lights in the attic or loft

 As we’ve mentioned above squirrels are more active during the night before dawn.
 They don’t feel comfortable and rather feel exposed if there’s a light on.
-You can install a lightning temporarily, use a flashlight or a standing light in your attic or loft.
-For better results, try this way alongside with other methods.
+You can install lightning temporarily, use a flashlight or a standing light in your attic or loft.
+For better results, try this way alongside other methods.
 Also, if you know where the drey is, point the light toward it.
 It will bother the squirrels and they most probably will leave the drey and look for another shelter.

 Make your attic or loft noisy

-You can place a small radio in your loft or attic so that it makes noise in the room.
-Squirrels will think there are people inside and force the animals go elsewhere.
+You can place a small radio in your loft or attic so that it makes a noise in the room.
+Squirrels will think there are people inside and force the animals to go elsewhere.
 You can also place the radio closer to the nest.
 If you choose to put it in your loft or attic, there’s no need to turn it up.
-It’s fine to volume it as long as it can be heard in the attic or loft.
+It’s fine to the volume it as long as it can be heard in the attic or loft.

 Combine it with bright lights for the best results.

 Professional grey squirrel control

 This method to get rid of the squirrels from your loft or attic is the most effective.
 Especially, if you don’t have the necessary experience with trapping or dispatching a squirrel.
 In case you’ve already tried everything and still get bothered by the annoying squirrels, hire a professional squirrel control company.
 They might use different methods such as live traps, drey poking, shooting, spring traps and proofing.
 Usually, the experts have the ability to inspect and trace the squirrel’s path.
 The pest specialists know where exactly to place the trap and always follow the laws in the UK.

 How to prevent squirrel entry into buildings